arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistrbuted.md

   - `connect-distributed.sh` : Located at /usr/hdp/current/kafka-broker/conf/

+- In distributed mode, the workers need to be able to discover each other and have shared storage for connector configuration and offset data.
+In addition to the usual worker settings, ensure you have configured the following for the cluster:

+    - `group.id` : ID that uniquely identifies the cluster these workers belong to.
+Ensure this is unique for all groups that work with a cluster.
+    -   `config.storage.topic`: Topic to store the connector and task configuration state in.
+    -   `offset.storage.topic`: Topic to store the connector offset state in.
+    -   `rest.port`: Port where the REST interface listens for HTTP requests.

 - In the  `connect-distributed.properties`  file, define the topics that will store the connector state, task configuration state, and connector offset state.
 Modify the parameters in `connect-distributed.properties`  file as shown below.
 Note that we use some of the topics we created earlier.

 ```